 Fanon’s fears proved to be right – many of the national petit bourgeoisie were not against colonialism.
 The real problem they had with colonialism was that they weren’t the ones in control.
 In Guyana, the process of taking up the colonial machinery meant the division of the bourgeoisie into national blocks, with the descendants of African slaves under the PNC (People’s National Congress) and the descendants of Indian indentured labourers under the PPP (People’s Progressive Party).
 Both camps disingenuously called themselves socialists because the workers had not yet given up on socialism.

 The elite spoke on behalf of abstract “communities” and divided them in ways that would have made their former colonisers envious.
 Race riots, massacres and lynchings became permanent horrors in the sociopolitical landscape of the postcolonial state.
-In contemporary South Africa, black and Asian migrants are regularly attacked on the streets.
+In contemporary South Africa, African and Asian migrants are regularly attacked on the streets.

 In many postcolonial societies, including all the southern African states ruled by former national liberation movements, rapacious and repressive national bourgeoisies of the 21st century are able to continue to hide behind the mask of a national liberation phase, a phase that seems never to come to an end.
 Some of these elites have even made common cause with so-called workers’ movements and attached themselves to the land question, appropriating it to hide an alliance with a new generation of “socialists” who are aspiring capitalists themselves.